CDCgov/phdi-azure/docs/execution-guide.md

 If you do not have sufficient access, please contact your organization's Azure administrator.

-## How to Use: Run an Hl7v2 vaccination message through the pipeline
+## How to Use: Run a Hl7v2 vaccination message through the pipeline
 ### Example: VXU Sample Message
 <details>
     <summary>View example of unsoliciated vaccination record update (VXU) message</summary>